 The Impact Of Rising Interest Rates On Your Business

-Interest rates have now risen to 1.25%, up from 1%, the fastest rise in 10 years.
-In December 2021 interest rates increased for the first time in three years and now they have increased four times in 2022 alone.
+Interest rates have now risen to 5.25%, up from 5%, the largest rise in 27 years.
+In December 2021 interest rates increased for the first time in three years and now they have increased a record 14 times since.

 With interest rates recently pushed up by the Bank of England it is critical that we understand how these changes will affect our businesses.

-Inflation is a big driver in the changes to interest rates and in March 2022 inflation reached its highest levels in 30 years at 6.2%, currently three times the Bank of England’s target.
+Inflation is a big driver in the changes to interest rates and in November 2022 inflation reached its highest levels in 30 years at 10.7%, currently five times the Bank of England’s target.

 These changes will have an impact on your business: